LucianZala/linuxUsbAccessory/README.md

 Use libusb to emulate usb android open accesory

 @note:
-If you are on Ubuntu you will require libusb as well as the headers... sudo apt-get source libusb sudo apt-get install libusb-dev sudo apt-get install libusb-1.0-0-dev
+If you are on Ubuntu you will require libusb as well as the headers sudo apt-get source libusb sudo apt-get install libusb-dev sudo apt-get install libusb-1.0-0-dev